mgleeming/synthedia/README.md

                             chromatographic peaks.
 This parameter is inactive
                             unless --rt_peak_model is not set to
                             exponentially_modified_gaussian.
-      --rescale_rt          Calculate new retention time values.
-This is useful if an existing peptide file and new gradient lengths are to be simulated.
       --prob_missing_in_sample PROB_MISSING_IN_SAMPLE
                             Probability (0-100) that a peptide is missing in any given sample